omkar-shelke25/cka-killercoda/configure-PodAntiAffinity/step1.md

 /mongodb/mongodb-stateful.yaml
 ```

-The StatefulSet has already been applied to the cluster but **does NOT have PodAntiAffinity configured**.
+The StatefulSet has not been applied to the cluster because it does not have `PodAntiAffinity` configured.

 Your task:

-1. **Delete the existing StatefulSet** to prepare for reconfiguration
-2. **Update the manifest** at `/mongodb/mongodb-stateful.yaml` to add *required* PodAntiAffinity so that:
+1. **Update the manifest** at `/mongodb/mongodb-stateful.yaml` to add *required* PodAntiAffinity so that:
    - Ensure that no two MongoDB pods can run on the same node
    - Use `requiredDuringSchedulingIgnoredDuringExecution`
    - Use `topologyKey: topology.kubernetes.io/zone`

-3. **Re-apply the updated manifest** to create the StatefulSet with anti-affinity rules
+2. **Apply the updated manifest** to create the StatefulSet with anti-affinity rules

 ---